petrioteer/lpu-wifi-automate-login/README.md

 `C:> py get-pip.py`
 <br>
+### 📐 Setup

-Then, clone the repository with `git clone https://github.com/petrioteer/lpu-wifi-automate-login.git` in your home directory.
+Clone the repository with `git clone https://github.com/petrioteer/lpu-wifi-automate-login.git` in your home directory.
 <br>

 Place the folder in your `C:` drive.